-We all know that social media is great for contacting those closest to you; catching up, making weekend plans, or tagging friends in old school pictures, ah, the haircuts.
-But I’m sure you’ve noticed that it’s not just individuals who use social media for personal communication.
-Most businesses have social media pages too, capitalizing on the fact that social media marketing is the new way to communicate with customers.It can be tricky figuring out how to adapt your marketing collateral to social media platforms.
+Yet social media is evolving rapidly, and what's popular one month may change the next.
+So it can be tricky figuring out how to adapt your marketing content to social media platforms for maximum effect.
 Each medium may require a different approach to fit your company’s overall social media strategy.
-Content needs to be friendly, but not unprofessional, and, unlike a personal account, the tone has to be right—aligned with your brand, while attracting a wider audience.
+Content needs to be friendly, but not unprofessional, and, unlike a personal account, the tone has to be right—consistent with your brand, while attracting a wider audience.

 ....success equates to audience engagement.
 Audiences who are engaged in content and who find the content easy to access on the platforms that matter to them will then be eager for the next story

 Oh, and, social media isn't just for selfies, but feel free to use them if appropriate.
-Sometimes selfies can be oddly suitable for your social media marketing.
+Sometimes selfies can actually be suitable for your social media marketing.
 Or, you know, if you casually happened to get in a great networking snap of oscar-selfie standards, you’ll want to make sure it’s shared on the right platforms to drum up followers and secure viral promotion.
 It's a good idea to store files in a secure but easy-to-find place, so you can easily use it when the occasion presents itself.

-If you prefer the au-natural look to your images, perhaps #NoFilter is required.
-But, if you do just want to add some extra touches, Bynder’s DAM makes image edits easier than ever.
-If an image for social media requires a change in color, the marketer can upload it to the workflow module on their portal and tag a designer.
+If you prefer the au-natural look of your images, perhaps #NoFilter is required.
+But, if you do just want to add some extra touches, Bynder’s DAM makes file edits easier than ever.
+If an image for social media needs a change in color, you can upload it to the Workflow module on your portal and tag a designer.

-Digital assets, of course.
+Digital assets, of course...

 Bynder can automatically resize an image to the specifications of the social media platform.
 This will save 3-5 minutes per social media post.
-If you post multiple times per week, or even per day, this time saving can go a long way.
+If you post multiple times per week, or even per day, this time-saver can go a long way.
 If you want to download an image for Twitter, you can click the Twitter download option and your saved file will be resized (best size: 440x220).

-Share this post if you’re all for effective social media marketing!
+Interested?
+Then share this post if you’re all for effective social media marketing!

 Our "DAM for the modern marketer" showcases how 10 key marketing roles better produce, manage, and share digital content with a DAM solution.
 Check it out to see why marketers love a search-driven, visual tool for content management.